Lesson 2: Training a neural network#

 The loss function and its gradient#

-For network trainig, we have to define a loss function that indicates the deviation between the desired results (often called y_target) and the actual output of the network.
+For network training, we have to define a loss function that indicates the deviation between the desired results (often called y_target) and the actual output of the network.
 Here, we want to compute this loss already averaged over a whole batch of samples.
 Therefore, we do it like this.
 Note that this loss function calls the neural-network function, and therefore it needs to know the network parameters, to pass them along!

 # batch-averaged mean-square-error deviation between x and y_target: